 After serving your time, you might be wondering what you can do with your ‘second life.’
-If you’re still under the supervised release program, then it is best to follow the direction and assistance provided by your parole officer first.
-Since at this point, your goal is to complete your probation or parole, it is necessary to make sure that you do things correctly so you can begin your new life.
+If you’re still under the supervised release program, then it is best to follow the direction and assistance set by your parole officer first.
+Since at this point, your goal is to complete your probation or parole, it is necessary to make sure you do things correctly so you can begin a new life.

 However, though this new life may seem promising, there are still limitations that will prevent you from obtaining a certain type of jobs.
 For example, you can’t get a job that is related to firearms and explosives.
 This also goes for highly-regulated positions and licensed positions